gvwilson/sensibleadventures/nardica/nardica.md

 "And every once in a while I need a reboot,"
 Wales said.
 He tapped the tech in his temple.
+"This was designed for baseline human physiology.
-"This and my neurological tweaks don't get along as well as they were meant to.
+It doesn't get along with my upgrades as well as I'd like.
-If I don't re-set every few years, my nervous system will start to shut down.
+If I don't re-set every few years, my nervous system starts to shut down.
 I used to be able to get it fixed in Nairobi, but since the civil war re-started..."
 He shrugged.
 "As far as I know,
-that base is now the last place on Earth with the gear I need."
+that base is the last place on Earth with the gear I need."

 The governor nodded slowly.
 "Interesting."